neuroinformatics-unit/movement/docs/source/getting_started/installation.md

 ::::{tab-set}

-:::{tab-item} Users
+:::{tab-item} Without the GUI
-To get the latest release from PyPI:
+To install the core package from PyPI:

 ```sh
 pip install movement